bparanj/crystal/programming/rails/code-searching.md

 **Spurious Noise**:
 - **Tabs**: If tabs are used within comments for alignment or in string literals, these would be reported as violations but might be acceptable per the project's standards.
-- **Trailing Whitespace**: Whitespace at the end of lines could be part of multi-line macro definitions or in comments for formatting, which might not be actual violations.
+- **Trailing Whitespace**: Whitespace at the end of lines could be part of multi-line macro definitions or in comments for formatting, which might not be  violations.
-- **Function Length**: The script does not differentiate between code and comments or recognize nested blocks, so it may report long functions that are actually well-structured or contain embedded documentation.
+- **Function Length**: The script does not differentiate between code and comments or recognize nested blocks, so it may report long functions that are ly well-structured or contain embedded documentation.

 This script is quite basic and serves as a starting point.
 In practice, more sophisticated tools and linters, such as `clang-tidy`, `cpplint`, or static analysis tools, should be used for comprehensive coding standard checks, as they can provide more context-sensitive analysis and reduce noise.